supply-chain-ventures/angular-pdfmake/README.md

 #### Border layout

 By default, tables have full borders on all cells.
-Table can also have a predefined border layout, set with the `tableLayouts` input property.
+Tables can also have a predefined border layout, set with the `tableLayouts` input property.

 ```html
 <ng-pdfmake #myPDF tableLayouts="noBorders"> <!-- All tables have no borders -->